On the computation of zone and double zone diagrams: A qualitative description of the algorithm

 \section{A qualitative description of the algorithm}

-As mentioned before, a tuple $R=(R_k)_{k\in K}$ of cells (subsets) is a zone diagram if it satisfies the fixed point equation $R=\Dom(R)$.
+As mentioned before, a tuple $R=(R_k)_{k\in K}$ of regions (subsets) is a zone diagram if it satisfies the fixed point equation $R=\Dom(R)$.
 A common and natural approach in fixed point theory for the computation of a fixed point of a given mapping $f$ is to use iterations \cite{GranasDugondji,HB}.
-One starts with some point $y_0$ in the space $Y$ on which $f$ is defined, and starts iterating $f$.
-A sequence $y_1=f(y_0), \ldots, y_{n+1}=f(y_n),\ldots$ is generated, and one hopes that it converges in some sense to a fixed point of $f$.
-In general convergence is not guaranteed (just take a point on the unit circle and apply iteratively a rotation operator on it), but under some assumptions on the mapping and the space corresponding convergence results can be proved.
+More precisely, one starts with some point $y_0$ in the space $Y$ on which $f$ is defined, and starts iterating $f$.
+A sequence $y_1=f(y_0), \ldots, y_{i+1}=f(y_i),\ldots$ is generated, and one hopes that it converges in some sense to a fixed point of $f$.
+In general convergence is not guaranteed (just take a point on the unit circle and apply iteratively a rotation operator on it), but under some assumptions on the mapping and the space it is possible to prove appropriate convergence results.

 Returning to our setting, the given mapping is the $\Dom$ mapping.
-The given space on which it is defined is $Y=\prod_{k\in K} X_k$, where $X_k=\{C: P_k\subseteq C\subseteq X\}$ for all $k\in K$.
-In other words, $Y$ is the collection of all tuples (vectors) whose $k$-th component is a subset $C$ of the given world $X$ such that $C$ contains the site $P_k$.
-As a result of the above, a natural choice for the starting point $y_0\in Y$ is the collection $(P_k)_{k\in K}$ of the given sites.
+The given space on which it is defined is $Y:=\prod_{k\in K} X_k$, where $X_k:=\{C: P_k\subseteq C\subseteq X\}$ for all $k\in K$.
+In other words, $Y$ is the collection of all tuples (vectors) whose $k$-th component is an arbitrary subset $C$ of the given world $X$ such that $C$ contains the site $P_k$.
+Hence a natural choice for the starting point $y_0\in Y$ is the collection $(P_k)_{k\in K}$ of the given sites.
+This discussion leads to the following algorithm.